Will COVID-19 mark the resurgence of CVAs?

-The Creditors' Guides featured which can be accessed from the link below, provide explanations of Creditors' rights with regard to Insolvency Practitioners' fees for insolvency appointments.
+The Creditors' Guides featured which can be accessed from the link below, provide explanations of creditors' rights with regard to insolvency practitioners' fees for insolvency appointments.

-Each document explains how an Insolvency Practitioner seeks approval of their fees, what information a Creditor can expect to receive and what a Creditor can do if they are dissatisfied with the level of a Practitioner's fees.
+Each document explains how an insolvency practitioner seeks approval of their fees, what information a creditor can expect to receive and what a creditor can do if they are dissatisfied with the level of a practitioner's fees.

-View Creditors Guides to Fees - Scotland (R3.org.uk)
+View Creditors' Guide to fees Scotland (R3.org.uk)

-Creditors' Guide to Committees
+View Creditors' Guide to fees England (R3.org.uk)

-Please use the link below to access a Guide to Committees.
+Please use the links below to access a Guide to Committees.
 This guide will provide you with an understanding of the role of the Committee in insolvency proceedings, information on both how Committees are formed and what might be expected of you should you choose to serve as a member of a Committee.

-View Creditors Guide to Committees (R3.org.uk)
+View Creditors' Guide to committees Scotland (R3.org.uk)

-SIPs set principles and key compliance standards with which Insolvency Practitioners' are required to comply.
-Failure to observe the principles and/or maintain the standards set out in a SIP is a matter that may be considered by an Insolvency Practitioners' regulatory authority for the purposes of disciplinary or regulatory action in accordance with that authority's membership and disciplinary rules.
+SIPs set principles and key compliance standards with which insolvency practitioners' are required to comply.
+Failure to observe the principles and/or maintain the standards set out in a SIP is a matter that may be considered by an insolvency practitioners' regulatory authority for the purposes of disciplinary or regulatory action in accordance with that authority's membership and disciplinary rules.

 SIPs set out required practice, but they are not statements of the law or the obligations imposed by insolvency legislation itself.

-View Statements of Insolvency Practice (r3.org.uk)
+View Statements of Insolvency Practice Scotland (r3.org.uk)

-View R3 Creditor Insolvency Guide (creditorinsolvencyguide.co.uk)
+View Creditor Insolvency Guides Scotland (r3.org.uk)

 During the course of an insolvency process, the appointed insolvency practitioner(s) have to provide various documents to the creditors of the company or individual of whose affairs they are dealing with.
 In order to minimise the administrative costs and in order to assist creditors in those matters in which they have no further interest, a creditor has the right, at any time during the insolvency proceedings, to elect to opt out of receiving further documents about the insolvency proceedings of which they are a creditor.